dh-epfl-students/student-project-howtos/README.md

 - Run `jupyter notebook --generate-config`.
 This will create a `.jupyter` folder in your home (hidden, use `ls -a`).
 - Use `jupyter notebook password` to set a password.
-- Edit the `jupyter_notebook_config.py` file in order to set the port where jupyter will broadcast.
+- Edit the `jupyter_notebook_config.py` file in order to set the port where Jupyter will broadcast.
 The following three lines are needed, all the rest can be commented:

 ```
 c = get_config()